Blog

 Method

-9. Remove the muffins from the oven and allow them to cool in the tin for five minutes before transferring to a wire rack to cool completely.
+4. Bake for about 30-35 minutes, or until a toothpick inserted in the center comes out clean.
+Remove from oven and let the cakes cool in pans for 10 minutes before transferring to a wire rack to cool completely.

 Notes